Lost-Outpost/Telsera/GAMEPLAY.md

 ### TNG Customization

 Want to change your character's private parts?
 There's a keybind for that!
-Under the spoiler you'll find some **IMPORTANT INFORMATION** you'll need to be aware of.

 <details>
   <summary>Spoiler warning - click here to expand.</summary>

 First, we'll want to press <kbd>K</kbd> to bring up The New Gentlemen's customization menu.
 It will pop-up regardless of what gender your character is.
-Telsera was designed to be friendly to a variety of bodies with different genitals. **PLEASE BE AWARE** that depending on what you pick, there are some **EXTRA STEPS** to prevent your character from turning invisible!
+Telsera was designed to be friendly to a variety of bodies with different genitals.

 ![telsera-k-bind](https://i.imgur.com/NYPT5hY.png)

-After you make your selection, a second pop-up window will appear. **Everything will work as intended when you pick a size for a penis!** If you chose to select one of the **vagina options** titled, "Vagina - X", then when you are in the second window prompting a size selection, **YOU MUST SELECT RESET SIZE!** If you do not select reset size, your character will turn invisible, except for their head.
-If you accidentally select a size and do turn invisible, all you have to do is press <kbd>K</kbd> again, select your vagina of choice, thennnn do reset size.
+After you make your selection, a second pop-up window will appear.
+Select the size you prefer, then you're set!

 ![telsera-reset-size](https://i.imgur.com/OdoRisy.png)